WR Classes

 Teaching About AI-Mediated Writing

-Artificial intelligence (AI) is shifting how we experience reading and writing.
-Students and instructors alike need some understanding of the main limits and affordances of AI-generated writing.
+Whether we like it or not, generative artificial intelligence is shifting how people create and experience texts, obligating those of us who teach writing to also teach critical AI literacy.
 This page offers some basic information for writing instructors and some guidance on how to talk with students about generative AI.
-Large language models (LLMs), like ChatGPT, use […]
+Large language models (LLMs), […]

 Five Things Every College Student Should Know About AI-assisted Writing

 Five Things Every College Student Should Know About AI-assisted Writing How is AI-generated text produced?
 Natural language generators like ChatGPT analyze patterns, language structures, and contextual information using complex algorithms and extensive datasets.
-Based on this information, they make predictions to generate human-like text based on specific input or prompts, going beyond simple error detection […]
+Based on this information, they make predictions to generate human-like text based on the user’s input or prompts.
+What are the strengths […]

 Writing Instruction in the Age of Generative AI